-- Find out if a patient has coverage with PacificSource. - View member benefits. - Check to see if a proposed medical treatment has been preauthorized by PacificSource. - See if a managed care referral has been submitted for a member. - Find a patient's claim in our system by Member ID. - Select an EOP date and get a detailed listing of all claims for your office that were processed on that date. - Submit referrals and authorizations. - Submit pharmacy prior authorization requests. - Submit electronic funds transfers (EFTs) and 835 ERA enrollment forms. - Use Point of Service Direct to access real-time, accurate, patient liability information and your actual charges for each procedure billed during a visit. - Submit claims. - Find a member's assigned Dental Care Organization.
+- Find out if a patient has coverage with PacificSource. - View member benefits. - Check to see if a proposed medical treatment has a prior authorization from. - See if a managed care referral has been submitted for a member. - Find a patient's claim in our system by Member ID. - Select an EOP date and get a detailed listing of all claims for your office that were processed on that date. - Submit referrals and authorizations. - Submit pharmacy prior authorization requests. - Submit electronic funds transfers (EFTs) and 835 ERA enrollment forms. - Use Point of Service Direct to access real-time, accurate, patient liability information and your actual charges for each procedure billed during a visit. - · Submit claims. - Find a member's assigned dental care organization.